-Occupational Opportunities: In addition to the broader entry-level position as an Automotive Technician, Diesel Technician, or Collision/Refinishing Technician, a graduate of one of these core programs and Motorsports Chassis Fabrication might be interested in a more specialized area of employment, for example: Speed Shop Technician, Modification Specialist, MIG & TIG Welder, Customizing Technician, and Chassis Fabricator.
+Occupational Opportunities: In addition to the broader entry-level position as an Automotive Technician, Diesel Technician, or Collision/Refinishing Technician, a graduate of one of these core programs and Motorsports Chassis Fabrication might be interested in a more specialized area of employment, for example: Speed Shop Technician, Modification Specialist, MIG & TIG Welder, Customizing Technician, or a Chassis Fabricator.
 Also, a graduate of one of the above named core programs and Street Rod & Custom Fabrication might be interested in employment as a Street Rod Builder, Custom Fabricator, Customizing Technician, Metal Shaping Specialist, or an Auto Restorer.
 A graduate of one of the above named core programs and Trim & Upholstery may be interested in employment as Upholsterer, Trimmer, Installer, Upholstery Cutter, and Upholstery Sewers.
+Advanced Diesel graduates may be interested in positions such as Diesel Mechanic, Medium Truck Technician, Heavy Duty Truck Technician, and Diesel Service Technician.